The Best To Do List Apps for Mac in 2018: Unbiased Reviews

 Things is designed for individuals and doesn't allow you to share or assign tasks.
 There are mobile versions of the app for iPhone and iPad, and sync is reliable.

 At $49.99 Things is not cheap, and if you need the iPhone and iPad versions, it's even more expensive.
 I find it worth every cent.
+You can read more from my full Things app review.

 Best Choice for Power Users: OmniFocus 2